InfraredAces/FVTT-5e-custom-currency/README.md

 ## Notes

-* On saving the settings, refresh the screen in order to update the conversion rates.
+* On saving the settings, refresh the screen in order to update settings.

 ### Changing Currency Names on Character Sheet

-* You will need access to the files on your Foundry Server.
-* In FoundryVTTModulePath/currencyConversion/lang/en.json, you will be able to change the name of the currency there.
 * This is mostly superficial as many systems depend on the current currency paradigm, but on your character sheets, it will reference your custom names rather than the D&D 5E standards.

 ## Compatibility